ecrawford4/ecrawford4/README.md

 [![img](https://img.shields.io/badge/Visit%20My%20Website!-97877a?style=for-the-badge)](https://ecrawford.me)

-I am a student of computer science at Eastern Washington University
+I am a student of computer science at Eastern Washington University.
+I am expecting to graduate in Spring 2025.

-My main interests are web development and network security
+My main interests are web development and network security.

 ### Languages I've Used: